RISE-Maritime/keelson/README.md

 This repository is a mono-repo.
 It contains:

-* The key-space design document ([Key-space design document](key-space-design.md))
+* The key-space design document ([Key-space design document](keelson-key-space-design.md))
 * The well-known message schemas supported by keelson ([messages/](./messages/README.md))
 * Software Development Kits (SDKs) for several languages ([sdks](./sdks/README.md))
-* A CLI for easy interoperation with/interrogation of a keelson infrastructure ([CLI](./cli/README.md))
+* A [zenoh-cli](https://github.com/MO-RISE/zenoh-cli) codec plugin for keelson data.
+Bundled with the python SDK.
 * Interfaces towards a multitude of sensors, middlewares and file formats ([interfaces](./interfaces/README.md))
-* Guidelines for setting up a zenoh infrastructure suitable for keelson ([infrastructure guidelines](infrastructure-guidelines.md))

-Releases from this repository consists of three artifacts:
+Releases from this repository consists of two artifacts:

-* The CLI is published to PyPi
 * The SDKs are published to the respective language specific package repositories, see [sdks](./sdks/README.md) for details.
 * A docker image containing all the [interfaces](./interfaces/README.md) is published to Githubs container registry